 Can I use an assignment that I completed as part of my MSc/MBA as evidence in my portfolio?

-Assignments may be used where they reflect how you have applied learned KSBs into your workplace.
+Assignments may be used where they reflect how you have applied learned knowledge, skills and behaviours (KSBs) in your workplace.

 Are the reflections in addition to the current journaling that I am completing?